openshift/origin-metrics/README.md

 ### Create a Metrics Project

-To prevent unwanted components from accessing the metric's persistent volume claim, it is highly recommended to deploy all the metric components within their own project.
+To prevent unwanted components from accessing the metric's persistent volume claim, it is highly recommended to deploy all the metric components within their own project (eg metrics-infra).
 Management of the metric components is also easier if they are separated in their own project as well.

 For the instructions presented here we are going to do so in a project named `metrics`.